Gen Z characteristics (and why they matter in the workplace)

 Gen Z is the most important generational shift so far, but their experiences and outlook are not understood well enough by those who have come before them.
 Generation Z has huge, as yet mostly untapped, potential to meet the challenges of today.

 It is a significant topic for me.
 Gen Z is the generation which attended the secondary schools I led from 2006 to 2018.
 In recent years I have seen them described in ways I did not recognise, or appreciate.
-More on that in future blogs.
+More on that in the blogs.

 Like every other generation, Generation Z is a social construct.
 It is not a feature of a birth certificate or a passport.